govau/service-manual/content/creating-user-centred-content/understanding-diversity/include-diverse-users.md

 ### [2] Engage with specialists

 You don’t need to work alone.
-Help from diversity specialists can help with creating inclusive content.
+Diversity specialists can help with creating inclusive content.

 When doing user research, engage with trusted intermediaries.
 For example, these may include multicultural service officers in your agency.
 They can help you: